puyacodes/pdcsc/README.md

 pdcsc roll
 ```

-This is the default command and mentioning it is not neccessary.
+This is the default command and mentioning it is not required.

 ```bash
 pdcsc
 ```

-After issuing this command, `pdcsc` looks into the changes in current repo in `./Scripts` folder, looking for any changes in `.sql` files.
+After issuing this command, `pdcsc` looks into the changes in current branch in `./Scripts` folder, looking for any changes in `.sql` files.

-A change includes:
+A change means:

-- newly created files
+- newly created file(s)
-- modified files
+- modified file(s)
-- renamed files
+- renamed file(s)
-- deleted files
+- deleted file(s)

-If there is any uncommitted changes, it first questions the user to specify whether he wants to commit the changes and include them in the changeset or not.
+If there are any uncommitted changes, `pdcsc` first questions the user to specify whether he wants to commit the changes and include them in the changeset or not.

-It also checks the history of current branch and includes any changes in `.sql` files in `./Scripts` folder.
+Then, it checks the history of current branch and includes any changes in `.sql` files.

-Then, `pdcsc` merges all the changes and creates a changeset template based on the collected changes.
+After that, it merges all the changes and creates a changeset template based on the collected changes.

-After that, it renders the template and generates a `.sql` file for the changeset.
+It finally renders the template and generates a `.sql` script for the changeset.

+Ech time `roll` command is issued, `pdcsc` updates the timestamp of the changeset filename.

+This is neccessary and guarantees that changesets created by developers who push later, always placed at the bottom in the `/Changes` folder.

 ## Changeset template structure
-Each changeset tempalte is simply a `.txt` file in which there are specific sections for each `Sql Server Object`.
+Each changeset template is simply a `.txt` file in which there are specific sections for each `Sql Server Object`.

-In each section, name of a changed `.sql` file (file name with extension) is listed.
-Again, a change can be a new file, a modified file, a renamed file or a deleted file.

 The sections are as follows: